Butterroach/jstebeat/README.md

 1. Clone the repo (no instructions for this. if you don't know how to Google this, **please don't fork**)
 2. `npm install`
-3. Create a directory called `cert` and put self-signed SSL certificates in it.
-This is just for local testing.
-   You can ask some AI or Google how to do this idk how to explain it

 Any changes relating to CSS (i.e. styling) are in `src/index.css` (CSS).
 Any changes relating to the website structure itself are in `index.html` (HTML).